yaaminiv/yaaminiv.github.io/_posts/2016-12-12-BCA-Assay-Trial-2.md

 **Figure 4**.
 Scatterplot of BSA concentration (µg/µL) versus blank corrected absorbances (nm).
 The trendline equation, y = 0.6633x<sup>2</sup> + 1.3975x + 0.0049, was used to calculate protein concentration from absorbances.

 **Table 1**.
 Calculations for each sample.
-Volume of samples and 50 mM NH4HCO3 in 6M Urea needed for 100 µL total volume based on having 30 µg of protein. *Note: "O124" should read "0127" under
+Volume of samples and 50 mM NH4HCO3 in 6M Urea needed for 100 µL total volume based on having 30 µg of protein. *Note: "O124" should read "0127" under the column "Sample*

 ![calculations](https://raw.githubusercontent.com/RobertsLab/project-oyster-oa/master/images/calculationstables.png)